isomerpages/moe-lakesidepri/index.md

             Primary School!
           link_text: Check more here
           link_url: /open-house2025/
-        - title: Volleyball (Senior) National School Games
-          date: 08 May 2025
-          announcement: Our Volleyball Senior Team took part in the Volleyball National School Games, where they showcased their skills, teamwork, and love for the sport.
-          link_text: Check more here
-          link_url: /nsg-volleyball/
         - title: School Canteen Advertisement Notice
           date: 10 April 2025
           announcement: We are now accepting applications for new canteen vendors.